cupbkust/EPCI/README.md

 # EPCI

 This is the source code with a Matlab based GUI implementation of EPCI, the permeability index introduced in the paper [1].
+A simple linear relationship was found between EPCI values obtained from a group of rock samples and absolute permeability.

 [1] H. Sun , H. Al-Marzouqi , and S. Vega EPCI: A New Tool for Predicting Absolute Permeability from CT images.
 GEOPHYSICS, 2019.